nelsonjchen/op-replay-clipper/README.md

   * Rendered from Wide and Driver Camera.
 Uploadable to YouTube, viewable in VLC, and accepted by any video players or web services that take 360 videos.
 * Forward Upon Wide and 360 Forward Upon Wide
   * Forward video is overlayed atop the wide video.
 Not perfect, but usable.
+  * 360 Forward Upon Wide scales and renders the final result at a higher resolution to assist in reframing the 360 video to a normal video if that's what you want.

 All clip options have a configurable target file size option as platforms like Discord limit file upload sizes.